-These assets are the old buildings for sale on the Seraing/Angleur site.
-Indeed, given the move to the new building in 2015, all other existing buildings on the Seraing/Angleur site had been put up for sale already in 2014 and reclassified as "Assets classified as held for sale" on the balance sheet.
-Two buildings have been sold during the first half of 2015.
-A third building has been sold in 1Q16, and generated a positive result, booked in other operating income.
-As of December 31, 2017, the remaining buildings were valued at EUR 4 million.
+These assets were the old buildings sold over the last years on the Seraing/Angleur site.
+Indeed, given the move to the new building in 2015, all other existing buildings on the Seraing/Angleur site had been put up for sale already in 2014 and reclassified as "No-current assets classified as held for sale" on the balance sheet.